Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models: Introduction

-In this paper, we study \emph{variational inequality (VI)-based estimation} as a principled alternative to maximum likelihood estimation for GLMs.
-The VI framework, initially proposed by Juditsky and Nemirovski \cite{juditsky2019signal} as an alternative for solving nonlinear least-squares problems, provides a flexible operator-based formulation of estimation.
-Unlike the MLE, which minimizes the negative log-likelihood, the VI estimator is defined through an equilibrium condition that generalizes first-order methods based on the MLE.
-This perspective naturally accommodates non-canonical and even non-monotone link functions, relaxing the smoothness and convexity requirements inherent in likelihood-based estimation.
-The proposed framework unifies likelihood-based estimation and variational inequalities under a common operator perspective, enabling rigorous analysis of both statistical accuracy and algorithmic convergence.
-Our work contributes to the growing literature on variational formulations of statistical estimation by establishing a new theoretical connection between GLMs and stochastic variational inequalities, along with corresponding statistical and computational guarantees.
+In this paper, we study \emph{variational inequality (VI)-based estimation} as a principled alternative to MLE for GLMs.
+The VI framework, originally proposed by Juditsky and Nemirovski \cite{juditsky2019signal} for nonlinear least-squares problems, provides an operator-based formulation of estimation defined through an equilibrium condition rather than likelihood minimization.
+This perspective naturally accommodates non-canonical and even non-monotone link functions, relaxing the smoothness and convexity requirements inherent in likelihood-based approaches.
+It also enables a unified treatment of statistical accuracy and algorithmic convergence within a single framework.

-Our analysis reveals that the VI formulation preserves key statistical properties of the MLE while offering stronger numerical stability and broader applicability.
-We establish both non-asymptotic estimation error bounds and asymptotic normality for the VI estimator, demonstrating that it achieves the optimal $\mathcal O(N^{-1/2})$ rate and a sandwich-type covariance structure analogous to that of the MLE.
-Furthermore, we provide convergence guarantees for fixed-point and stochastic approximation algorithms used to compute the estimator.
-Empirical results confirm that the VI estimator achieves comparable or superior accuracy and faster convergence than MLE in the finite sample regime, particularly with limited sample sizes, and for GLMs with non-canonical or non-smooth link functions.
+\paragraph{Contributions.} Our analysis shows that the VI formulation recovers the MLE first-order optimality condition under canonical links and yields a novel moment-based estimator for non-canonical links that can improve numerical performance.
+We establish key statistical guarantees for the VI estimator, including $\mathcal{O}(N^{-1/2})$ consistency and asymptotic normality with a sandwich-type covariance structure.
+On the computational side, we provide convergence guarantees for fixed-point and stochastic approximation algorithms used to compute the estimator.
+The framework accommodates non-canonical, non-smooth, and even non-monotone link functions under a mild Minty-type condition.
+It also extends naturally to generalized additive models (GAMs) via basis expansion.
+Empirically, the VI estimator achieves improved numerical stability and faster convergence relative to MLE in challenging GLM and GAM settings.

-The remainder of the paper is organized as follows.
-Section~\ref{Background} introduces the problem setup and the proposed VI formulation that generalizes the MLE.
-Section~\ref{sec:setup} develops the theoretical relationship between VI and MLE under canonical and non-canonical link functions.
-Section~\ref{sec:estimator} presents the main statistical results, including finite-sample error bounds and asymptotic normality.
-Section~\ref{sec:algorithm} analyzes the convergence behavior of fixed-point and stochastic approximation algorithms for solving the empirical VI problem.
-Section~\ref{sec:exp} reports numerical experiments comparing VI and MLE across various GLM settings, and Section~\ref{sec:discussion} concludes with remarks on designing link functions for improved statistical and computational performance.
-Additional proofs and derivations are provided in the Appendix.